Why your hips hurt and the supplements that help

 If you’re living with hip pain, it’s important to know the possible causes and to have some safe ways to ease the pain.
 It’s also important that you talk with your doctor about what’s causing your pain and what can be done to help.

-Why is the hip so vulnerable?
+Why are the hips so vulnerable?

 You have two hip bones, left and right.
 Together, they form part of the pelvic girdle, the structure that attaches your trunk to your legs.